Openscapes/kyber/README.md

 ## R package developer notes

-Steps to edit `kbyer` locally and review those edits:
+Steps to edit `kyber` locally and review those edits:

 1. In RStudio, open `kyber` project, pull main branch
 1. Uninstall `kyber` package.
 I do this by doing to the Packages tab (bottom-right RStudio pane for me, Files is the default tab presented)